The Conservation of Energy Principle

 In terms of psychology and moral development, laws are extrinsic constructs to our being and have no inherent moral value in guiding our behaviour.
 Laws can easily become the prime domain of the ego and be used to enforce addiction, waste, pollution, slavery, genocide and other atrocity.

-Above all, to create and speak of a universal “law” is to deny our essential uncertainty and fallibility in this human form amidst the universal transformation.
+Above all, to create and speak of a universal “law” is to deny our fundamental uncertainty and fallibility in this human form amidst the universal transformation.

 By contrast, to speak of a universal “principle” tends to remind us in humility and inclusiveness, thus increasing our ability to inquire of and acquire better ways to act in accord with the ways of the universe.

-A man (human being) may know the laws of mathematics pertaining to the destrictive impacts of jet flight and yet lack the principles to care for Earth’s atmosphere.
+A man (human being) may know all the laws of mathematics pertaining to the destructive impacts of jet flight and yet lack the principles to care for Earth’s atmosphere.

 “Energy”